H.R. 14: John R. Lewis Voting Rights Advancement Act of 2025

 Tribal communities and voters on Indian lands

-Voters and civil-rights groups bringing cases before elections
+Voters and civil-rights groups litigating before elections

 Who is affected by H.R.
 14?